 With winter coming, I encourage everybody to call their insurance company to add on roadside assistance.
 At least inquire about the costs and benefits.
 If the $5-10 a month is too much, take it off once better weather returns!

-Earn Up To A $300 Bonus By Driving With Uber!
+Earn Up To A $500 Bonus By Driving With Uber.
 Driving for Uber is a great way to make extra money when you want.
-I average $32.25/hour, and 20 hours a week.
+I average $36/hour, and 20 hours a week.
 An extra $2,400+ a month in my pocket is fantastic spending money while having zero boss.
-If you sign up, after you 20th ride, Uber is giving up to a $300 bonus depending on your city right now!
-Sign up to be a driver today and maximize your underutilized, depreciating vehicle to make some money.
+Uber is giving up to a $300 bonus after giving your 20th ride for signing up.
+Sign up to be a driver today and work when you want if you want to make some extra cash.